microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 ### Module 10: Manage your Azure Arc-enabled servers using Admin Center (Preview)

 #### Module overview
-In this module you will learn how to use the Windows Admin Center in the Azure portal to manage the Windows Server operating system of your Arc-enabled servers, known as hybrid machines.
+In this module you will learn how to use the Windows Admin Center in the Azure portal to manage the Windows operating system of your Arc-enabled servers, known as hybrid machines.
 You can securely manage hybrid machines from anywhere without needing a VPN, public IP address, or other inbound connectivity to your machine.

 #### Task 1: Pre-requisites

-Pre-requisite 1: Check the status of the resource provider _Microsoft.HybridConnectivity_ and register if needed
+Pre-requisite 1: Check the status of the resource provider _Microsoft.HybridConnectivity_ and register it if not registered.
 - In the Azure Portal, go to Subscriptions and select your subscription.
-- Select "Resource providers" from the "Settings" menue and search for _Microsoft.HybridConnectivity_.
+- Select "Resource providers" from the "Settings" menu and search for _Microsoft.HybridConnectivity_.
 - If the status is NotRegistered, select Microsoft.HybridConnectivity, and then select Register.
  ![Screenshot for HybridConnectivity RP](./Admin_centre_resource_provider_1.png)

 Pre-requisite 2: Azure permissions
 - To install the Windows Admin Center extension for an Arc-enabled server resource, your account must be granted the Owner, Contributor, or Windows Admin Center Administrator Login role in Azure. **You should have this already on your internal subscription.**

-- Connecting to Windows Admin center requires you to have Reader and Windows Admin Center Administrator Login permissions at the Arc-enabled server resource.
+- Connecting to Windows Admin Center requires you to have Reader and Windows Admin Center Administrator Login permissions at the Arc-enabled server resource.
     - Enter "Machines - Azure Arc" in the top search bar in the Azure portal and select it from the displayed services.
 ![Screenshot showing how to display Arc connected servers in portal](./Arc_servers_search.png)

-    - Click on any of your Azure Arc-enabled **Windows** servers.
+    - Click on your Azure Arc-enabled **Windows** servers.
 ![Screenshot showing existing Arc connected servers](./click_on_any_arc_enabled_server.png)

     - From the selected Windows machine click "Access control (IAM)" then add the role "Admin Center Administrator Login" to your access.
 ![Screenshot of required role for Admin Center](./Admin_centre_Add_Role_1.png)

+    - Follow similar steps to assign yourself Reader permissions at the Arc-enabled server resource.

 #### Task 2: Deploy the Windows Admin Center VM extension
 - Open the Azure portal and navigate to your Arc-enabled server.